Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: Introduction

 Swampland conjectures are proposed criteria for identifying effective field theories (EFTs) that are not consistently coupled to quantum gravity \cite{Vafa:2005ui}.
 The weak gravity conjecture (WGC) \cite{Arkani-Hamed:2006emk} is one of the most extensively studied swampland conjectures.
 The WGC proposes that for an EFT with an Abelian gauge symmetry to be consistent with quantum gravity, there must exist a state whose charge $e$ and mass $m$ satisfy (electric weak gravity conjecture, eWGC)

 where $M_P:= 1/\sqrt{8 \pi G}$ is the reduced Planck mass ($G$ is the Newton's gravitational constant).
-We obtain an interesting bound on the UV cut-off scale $\Lambda_{\rm UV}$ of the EFT if we apply the WGC to magnetic charges (mWGC): The magnetic charge of the unit charge Dirac monopole is given as $2\pi/e$ (the Dirac quantization condition), while its mass $m_{\rm mono}$ is estimated as\footnote{ \eqref{eq:monopolemass} is actually the lower bound.
-The mWGC bound on the UV cut-off scale \eqref{eq:mWGCbound} becomes tighter if we use the inequality in \eqref{eq:monopolemass}.
-We will assume that the inequality is approximately saturated as in \eqref{eq:monopolemass}, unless stated otherwise.}
+We obtain an interesting bound on the UV cut-off scale $\Lambda_{\rm UV}$ of the EFT if we apply the WGC to magnetic charges (mWGC): The magnetic charge of the unit charge Dirac monopole is given as $2\pi/e$ (the Dirac quantization condition), while its mass $m_{\rm mono}$ is estimated as\footnote{ \eqref{eq:monopolemass} is actually the lower bound: If the mass of the magnetic monopole is determined by the physics at $\Lambda_{\rm higher} > \Lambda_{\rm UV}$, we have a bound tighter than \eqref{eq:mWGCbound}: $\Lambda_{\rm UV} < \Lambda_{\rm higher} \lesssim e M_P$.
+We will encounter such an example in Sec.~\ref{sec:CMM}.
+In the meantime, we will use the estimate \eqref{eq:monopolemass} unless stated otherwise.}

 It follows from the mWGC that

 In string theory,\footnote{We regard string theory as the unifying theory of all forces in Nature, consistently including quantum gravity.} a gauge coupling $e$ in the low-energy EFT is often related to the vacuum expectation value of some canonically normalized scalar field $\phi$ as